dharunesh-212224060062/Ideal-Sampling/README.md

 # 1.Experimental verification of Signal sampling using various types
 # Aim
-Write a simple Python program for the experimental verification of Signal sampling using various types.
+To Write a simple Python program for the experimental verification of Signal sampling using various types.
 # Tools required
 ```
 Google Colab